 I seek to break the silence about this type of grief and the challenges faced by families having to live in the aftermath of such loss.
 The unique problems that come with homicide are often overlooked by society.
 In the article Murder As Entertainment And the Psychology of Fear, I shine a light on society’s fascination with violence and how it affects survivors of homicide.
 Crisis, Trauma and the Justice System explores in detail the difficulties faced by co-victims and how those in their community can help them.
 Lastly, in the final part Emotional Support in the Initial Stages and Beyond I look at the psychological and emotional challenges co-victims face.
 I shall continue to write about homicide loss in order to help eradicate the stigma surrounding this type of grief.

 In so doing, I have been shown a way to honour my son Alex and still-living children.
 My blog carries a number of my articles including the Four-Part Article on Homicide Loss.
+I have also set up a Facebook writer’s page for those wishing to access my articles or news about the case through their FB feed: Katja Faber .

 Thank you for taking the time to read My Story and for visiting this site.